 Expanding Your Clinical Impact

-Dr. Weiniger’s novel integration in the Biomechanics and Interoception: A Biobehavioral Approach course synthesizes these emerging insights with the proven StrongPosture® BAM protocols, creating a comprehensive framework grounded in active inference and contemporary pain science.The integration of interoception and predictive processing into clinical practice represents a paradigm shift—but one that enhances rather than replaces your existing skills.
-Your hands-on expertise, movement assessment capabilities, and therapeutic touch all become more powerful when understood through this lens.
+My new course, Biomechanics and Interoception: A Biobehavioral Approach is a novel integration in the synthesizes these emerging insights with the proven StrongPosture® BAM protocols.
+We’re creating a comprehensive framework grounded in active inference and contemporary pain science.The integration of interoception and predictive processing into clinical practice represents a paradigm shift—If you’re helping people now, it’s one that enhances and expands how people view your care.
+Rather than replaces your existing skills, your hands-on expertise, movement assessment capabilities, and therapeutic touch all become more powerful when understood through this lens.

 Whether you’re:

-• New to these concepts: The StrongPosture® BAM protocols provide a structured, immediately applicable system for integrating balance, alignment, and motion work with interoceptive awareness
+• New to these concepts: The StrongPosture® BAM protocols from the original Posture, Balance and Motor Control Exercise course provides a structured, immediately applicable system for integrating balance, alignment, and motion work with interoceptive awareness

-• Already using StrongPosture® protocols: The Biomechanics and Interoception course deepens your understanding of the mechanisms underlying why these approaches work, allowing you to apply them more effectively and adapt them to diverse populations
+• Already using StrongPosture® protocols, or want to focus deep to start: Biomechanics and Interoception is a Biobehavioral Approach to Body-Mind Methods for Pain, Performance and Healthy Longevity.
+You’ll learn to understand underlying mechanisms of why these approaches work, allowing you to apply them more effectively and adapting them to diverse populations

 Both pathways equip you to create the memorable, transformative patient experiences that build lasting change.